rtbins/gcp-notes/ci_cd_pipelines.md

 - manually execution from pipeline section of the repository
 - `when: manual` ensures job execution manual only (deploy to production)
-- `when: delayed` ensures a delay between stages (e.g. partial rollout before a full rollout to production)
+- `when: delayed` ensures a delay between stages (e.g. partial rollout before a full rollout to production), `start_in: 30 minutes`
 - can be triggered through pipeline api
 - a branch can be tagged `protected` to allow specific users to merge or push, to run against runners marked as protected only
 - variables marked as protected can be accessed only by protected branches